SirLarion/wolt_pre-assignment/README.md

 <img src=notwolt_screencap.png />

 ## Technologies & dependencies

-Based on Node, React and TypeScript.
+Built with Node, React and TypeScript.
 Uses react-alice-carousel for the carousel element, react-blurhash for the Blurhash restaurant 'image' and Jest + testing-library-react for tests.

 ### Quick start